VishnuPrakashVP/Character_and_Word_Counter/character_and_word_counter/README.md

 In this project I'm using class type component for counting the number of words and characters in the input entered by the user.

+P.S - There is screen-recording of the app in the master branch.

 ## Available Scripts

 In the project directory, you can run: